There is more to entrepreneurship than just the business itself, and becoming a successful entrepreneur is not as easy as eating cake.

 Are you a self-starter or a slow and steady type?

 The fact is that entrepreneurship varies in size, level of involvement, fund required etc. So what type of an entrepreneur are you?
-Are you the type that can work on a new business idea?
+Are you the type that can work for a new business idea?
 Are you looking at carving out a new market niche?

 Are you a slow and steady type of an entrepreneur that likes to take up existing businesses?
 Will an existing business appeal to you and offer the financial potential you are looking for?